Knightdale Community Pool

 202 Milburnie Road Knightdale, NC 27545

-Knightdale Community Pool opens for the 2021 summer season on Friday, May 28th.
+Knightdale Community Pool will open for the season on Saturday, May 28th, 2022

 Hours of Operation

 |May 28-June 10|